Keep Up With McLean!

 To complement our programs’ services and encourage individuals’ initiatives in their own treatment course, many self-help groups are hosted by McLean.

-McLean is dedicated to maintaining high-quality and effective patient care.
-To ensure that those standards remain at the highest level, we utilize a number of feedback instruments and quality indicators.
 Among these tools are the Perceptions of Care survey, which monitors patient satisfaction and BASIS-24™, a psychiatric outcomes measurement tool created at McLean and widely used in the U.S. and around the world, which delivers feedback on the patient care experience.

 Clinical services such as: